 Truth, discipline, goodness, courage and personal responsibility are all highly valued and practised on a daily basis.

-Outside of interactions at school, children are given a sense of caring for the wider community through various fundraising events, such as “Jump Rope for Heart” and Christmas donations to The City Mission, and other donations made to charities chosen by the children.
+Outside of interactions at school, children are given a sense of caring for the wider community through various fundraising events and Christmas donations to The City Mission, and other donations made to charities chosen by the children.
 They also sing regularly at local community centres and participate in environmental clean ups.